ahmedbera/f1lutter/README.md

 # f1utter

-Simple F1 Race countdown app
+Simple Formula 1 app.
++ Countdown remaining time until next race
++ Results of completed races
++ Driver and constructor standings

 ## Build

-Clone, make sure you have all dependecies and run
+Clone, make sure you have all dependecies and run.